radixdlt/scrypto-demos/README.md

 | **Note** | Notice how the XRD vault is created through `Vault::new` while the useful tokens vault is created through `Vault::with_bucket`.
 These two functions allow us to either create an empty vault, or to create a vault with some initial amount that is obtained from a bucket. |
 | -------- | :--- |

-We now have a way of storing the XRD sent to the component, and we have a method used to create a new `TokenSale` component.
+We now have a way of storing the XRD sent to the component, and we have a function used to create a new `TokenSale` component.
 The only thing that is remaining for the token sale is the method which performs the actual sale of tokens.
 Let's call this method `buy`.
 Users would call this method with a bucket of XRD, based on that it would determine how much tokens can be bought and returns them to the user.
 This method would look like the following:

 ```rust
 pub fn buy(&mut self, funds: Bucket) -> Bucket {